The Importance of Nutrition

 Now, before I get into the short nitty gritty of it, if your goal is not to lose more body fat, develop stronger muscles, and live a healthier lifestyle, then do not read any further.
 You are happy where you are!
 Now that we have gotten that out of the way, I want you to picture the studio upon entrance.
 You wipe your feet, pass the cardio machines on your left, the office and directly across from the pictures of your lovely trainers, there is a board with articles, diagrams, pictures and probably the most important piece of advice you’ll ever see.
 It is printed simply on regular paper with pink background and blue writing and it says “You can’t out-exercise a bad diet.”
 This article seems to agree; it points out that exercise alone did not reduce or even maintain the weights of those with a BMI between 25-29.
-This article, talking about caloric expenditure and intake, seems to agree as well.

 What does it all mean?
 That if you really want to see a difference on that scale, feel the new clothes you bought for vacation fit less tightly or gain a better physique for yourself, you need to do a daily checklist.

 v Do you eat breakfast daily?

 v Do you get enough protein and (gasp) carbs?

 v Do you time intake of protein and carbs before and after workouts?